huanlin/ScintillaNET-FindReplaceDialog/README.md

 ---

-**Note:** This was a fork of [Stumpii/ScintillaNET-FindReplaceDialog](https://github.com/Stumpii/ScintillaNET-FindReplaceDialog).
-This fork is started since February 2022 by Michael Tsai.
+**Note:** This was a fork of [Stumpii/ScintillaNET-FindReplaceDialog](https://github.com/Stumpii/ScintillaNET-FindReplaceDialog) since February 2022.
 Then, it is detached from the original repository on June 2025.
 See [CHANGELOG.md](CHANGELOG.md) for more information.

 ---